-- All student possessions (backpacks, cellphones, smart phones and watches, hats, etc.) must be left at the front/edge of the room.
-The student may have nothing, but a pencil and a blank piece of paper or whiteboard supplied by the instructor, during the testing period. - 2.
+- All student possessions (backpacks, cell-phones, smart phones and watches, hats, etc.) must be left at the front/edge of the room.
+The student may have nothing but a pencil and a blank piece of paper or white board supplied by the instructor, during the testing period. - 2.
 Note cards and course materials/resources are not to be used during any exam. - 3.
 Students may not eat during exams. - 4.
 Students may have a beverage at the discretion of the instructor. - 5.
 Students may not leave the room during the exam.
 If an emergency arises, an exception will be at the discretion of the instructor. - 6.
 The procedure for classroom exams will be as follows: - a.
 Each student logs onto exemplify and downloads the exam.
 The password will be supplied by the instructor when the student will be allowed to begin the computerized exam.
 Upon completion, the student will submit the exam, then review the incorrect answers and rationale using the password provided by the instructor.
 Following the review, the exam will be uploaded.
 The student will turn in their scrap paper with their name on it and the instructor will confirm that the exam has been uploaded prior to the student leaving the classroom. - b.
-On the final exam, students will have the opportunity to earn points via the Kaplan Integrated exam. - If a student passes their comprehensive final with 78%or higher and meets the 50th Percentile Kaplan integrated Exam Benchmark, then1% additional will be added to their comprehensive final exam. - ii.
+On the final exam, students will have the opportunity to earn points via the Kaplan Integrated exam. - If a student passes their comprehensive final with 78%, or higher, meet the 50th Percentile Kaplan integrated Exam Benchmark 1% additional will be added to their comprehensive final exam. - ii.
 In classes that have more than one Kaplan Integrated exam, these points will only be offered on one exam. - iii.
-In NURS 286, the Kaplan points will be added to one of the three exams, since there is not a final exam. - 7.
-For remote proctoring, the exam should be taken in an environment free of distractions.
-The Exam Monitor must be enabled.
-The instructor may allow or require you to log into a virtual classroom to be available for questions or exam issues.
-Cell phones may not be used during an exam unless the device is being used for the virtual classroom.
-Phones need to be off and out of the area where testing is taking place.
-All smart watches need to be removed prior to test taking in all environments.
+In NURS 286, the Kaplan points will be added to one of the three exams since there is not a final exam.